lselden/scp-to-epub/README.md

 ## FEATURES
-* **Hidden Content:** Includes hidden content that's missed using simple text scraping.
+* **Hidden Content:** Includes hidden content that's missed using simple text scraping, like a browser's "reader" mode.
 This tool captures text hidden in collapsible blocks, tab views, iframe content, and *some* interactive content (like list-items/fragments).
 * **Cross-link friendly:** Automatically includes related content.
 Will pull linked pages into the Appendix.
 * **Night Mode:** Cleans up text/background colors.
 In iOS iBooks app it has some additional intelligence about keeping colors while keeping text legible.
 * **TTS friendly** - uses semantic HTML markup, to improve text-to-speech parsing.